jrzelling/ComplementaryColorGen/README.md

 ![Output](/Screen Shot 2016-09-11 at 9.31.00 AM.png?raw=true "Output")

+The first two disks are not related in any way to the second pair of disks.

 ![Output](/Screen Shot 2016-09-11 at 9.39.01 AM.png?raw=true "Output")

-The first two disks are not related in any way to the second pair of disks.
+Shown together with their mean (the average of two complements is gray)